codefresh-io/docs.codefresh.io/_docs/integrations/amazon-web-services.md

 See also [other Amazon deployments](#other-amazon-deployments).

+>**IMPORTANT**:
+The name assigned to the integration must be unique within the account.
+Using the same name for other integrations or Shared Configuration contexts within pipelines will result in conflicts.

 ## Amazon Container Registries

 Amazon Container Registries are fully compliant with the Docker registry API that Codefresh follows.